 North Star Academy exists to ENGAGE and INSPIRE students to achieve their highest potential through a SAFE, CHALLENGING, and INDIVIDUALIZED learning environment.

-SAFE ENVIRONMENT: free of bullying, teasing, and harsh criticism.
+A safe environment is free of bullying, teasing, and harsh criticism.

-CHALLENGING ENVIRONMENT: materials, programs, and procedures have been shown, through research, to improve student learning.
+Materials, programs, and procedures have been shown, through research, to improve student learning.

-INDIVIDUALIZED ENVIRONMENT: one that allows students to progress at their own ability level, and provides them with opportunities to pursue personal interests.
+An individualized environment allows students to progress at their own ability level, and provides them with opportunities to pursue personal interests.

-School Improvement Goal: Every Spring the Board of Trustees, administration, and Parent Teacher Organization come together for a yearly planning meeting where to form a School Improvement Goal for the following year in which all stakeholders will take part.
+Every Spring the Board of Trustees, administration, and Parent Teacher Organization come together for a yearly planning meeting where to form a School Improvement Goal for the following year in which all stakeholders will take part.